-ii.
-How will the Business Services Team be utilized for this purpose?
+b) How will the Business Services Team be utilized for this purpose?

-The Business Services Team is broken down into program specific and industry specific areas and is crosstrained to maximize agility in responding to evolving employer needs.
+The Business Services Team is broken down into program specific and industry specific areas and are crosstrained to maximize agility in responding to evolving employer needs.
+The Business Development Representatives participate in various sector partnerships.
+Each Business Development Representative has access to EMSI which allows them to access in depth labor market data for businesses, and they are able to research topics using EMSI as well.